 We get this question all the time: do I need a license to operate an excavator?
+How about a commercial driver’s license to operate heavy construction equipment?
 The answer isn’t as straightforward as you’d expect.

 An excavator operator who knows how to work efficiently and accurately is always in demand on big construction projects.
 They can set their price for these jobs.
 Below, we talk about how to get a license, how to make yourself super-employable, and how to make sure you’re never without a job again.

 Excavators are large pieces of heavy machinery used to dig sand, dirt, and rock holes and put items onto conveyors or trucks for disposal.
 The “housing” is a rotating platform on which a boom dipper, bucket, and cab are mounted.
 It may go faster if it has wheels or tracks for its undercarriage.
 For the most part, an excavator is a machine that digs:

 - Getting rid of snow

 What Is the Job of an Excavator Operator?